Driving home for Christmas: best and worst days and times to travel

 • Make sure you pack the essentials such as de-icer, torch and spare batteries, first aid kit, warm clothes, a fully charged mobile phone, and something to keep the children entertained if necessary.
 Snacks and a flask of hot chocolate are also great to take with you.

 Leave plenty of time.
 It’s always advisable to leave early for any journey, especially over Christmas.
 With the roads predicted to be extra busy, traffic queues and the resulting stress are likely.
-Sat navs can alert you to any hold-ups on your route, directing you around any major delays.
+Sat navs and live maps on your phone can provide real-time alerts of hold-ups on your route, directing you around any major delays.

 Don’t drive when you’re tired.
-Remember to take plenty of breaks when driving; motorways, in particular, can increase driver tiredness.
-The Highway Code advises at least a 15-minute break every two hours behind the wheel.
+Remember to take plenty of breaks when driving; motorways, in particular, can increase driver tiredness, especially when driving at night.
+The Highway Code advises a 15-minute break every two hours behind the wheel.
 Wind down your window, sing along to your favourite driving songs and find somewhere safe to park and get out of the vehicle for some fresh air.

 Unaccustomed to driving?
 Be extra careful if you haven’t driven for a while or are driving a vehicle you’re unfamiliar with.
-Take things easier than normal.
+Take things slowly and steadily until you feel more comfortable.

 The morning after You should never drink and drive, but remember, you can still be over the limit the morning after a big party.
-Over 20% of drink-drive cases stem from the night before, so don’t risk getting behind the wheel.
+More than 20% of drink-drive cases stem from the night before, so don’t risk getting behind the wheel.